Guide to sources in the Library collection, with links to external collections and digitised collections.

 Recordings - you can request audio and visual recordings across a wide range of subject areas from the catalogue for listening and viewing in the Library.

-Australia Council Aboriginal and Torres Strait Islander arts - provides resources, publications and guidance for Indigenous arts.
+First nations arts and culture - provides resources, publications and guidance for Indigenous arts.

 National Film and Sound Archive - Indigenous Connections - links to fact sheets, protocols, selection of films available for viewing online and Black Screen, provider of access to Indigenous films.